hybitz/strong_actions/README.md

 In above case, when a non-admin user try to access new_user_path, StrongActions::ForbiddenAction is thrown.

+if all actions are restricted in the same way, you can make a definition on controller level.

+    current_user:
+      users: admin?

+controller definition can be namespaced.

+    current_user:
+      admin/users: admin?

+if you have multiple controllers under a namespace, namespace can be used. ending with '/' indicates that is for namespace 'admin' and not controller 'admin'.

+    current_user:
+      admin/: admin?

 ### Handling error in controller

 In application_controller.rb, the error should be rescued like